ru-ace/dell-fan-mon/readme.md

 # ABNORMAL TEMP JUMP DETECTION

-i8kmon-ng has buildin mechanism for detect abnormal cpu temp jumps: short(1-2 seconds) cpu temp jumps on +20/+30 celsius which are cause of starting fans.
+dell-fan-mon has buildin mechanism for detect abnormal cpu temp jumps: short(1-2 seconds) cpu temp jumps on +20/+30 celsius which are cause of starting fans.
 You can control it via **--jump\_temp\_delta** and **--jump\_timeout** options.